 Apologetics covers a wide range of disciplines because there are many areas in which people doubt and are skeptical.
 One such discipline in which Christians will encounter skeptical claims and/or arguments centers on the birth, life, ministry, death, deity, and resurrection of Jesus.
 In order to engage faithfully and efficiently with such claims and/or arguments, Christian apologists must be well versed in the historicity of the life of Christ as well as have a sound understanding of how the Gospel writers and the Apostle Paul tell the story of Jesus.

 Upon successful completion of this course, the student will be able to:

 - Defend the historicity of the major events of the life of Jesus of Nazareth.

 - Engage with various counter-arguments to the resurrection hypothesis by providing positive arguments for the resurrection of Jesus.

 - Discuss instances in which divinity was attributed to Jesus by the Gospel authors and through Paul.

 - Explain how Jesus fits into the larger biblical narrative.

 Course Requirements Checklist

-Throughout the term, the student will compose 7 Reading Reflections centered around the assigned module/week’s reading assignment.
-For some module/weeks, the student will respond to a particular skeptical claim challenging some aspect of that module/week’s reading.
-This is a chance to apply that module/week’s reading in an apologetic scenario.
-For other module/weeks, the student will be asked to pick out a quote (or point) from the reading and interact with it by offering analysis, explanation, etc. Each reading reflection must be 7–8 sentences and demonstrate course-related knowledge.
-(MLO: A, C, D)
+Throughout the term, the student will compose 7 Reading Reflections centered around the assigned Module: Week’s reading assignment.
+Students will respond to particular skeptical claims challenging various aspects of that Module: Week’s reading.
+This is a chance to apply that Module: Week’s reading in an apologetic scenario.
+For some of the reflections, students will have a chance to share what they have learned and how they have been challenged in their thinking.
+Each reading reflection must be at least 8 sentences and demonstrate course-related knowledge.
+(MLOs: A, C, D)

 Each phase will be graded separately and will be due in intervals throughout the course.
-(MLO: A, B)
+(MLOs: A, B, D)